scarrozzo/JRedBlackTree/README.md

-For more information on red black tree see: https://en.wikipedia.org/wiki/Red%E2%80%93black_tree
+For more information on red black trees see: https://en.wikipedia.org/wiki/Red%E2%80%93black_tree